Who Connects Global Aid? The Hidden Geometry of 10 Million Transactions: Methods

 \subsection{Centrality and Brokerage Analysis}

 We calculated network centrality metrics to identify the core architecture of the system.
 Degree Centrality was used to measure the total connectivity of actors.
 Betweenness Centrality was calculated to quantify brokerage\cite{boldi2014axioms}.
 This identifies actors that lie on the shortest paths between other pairs of organisations\cite{borgatti2005centrality}.
 We validated these offline network metrics by correlating them with online visibility metrics using network centrality measures of linkage patterns from the organisations' websites.
-We found a strong positive Pearson correlation of 0.48 between the structural position of an organisation in the IATI network and the centrality of its website in the World Wide Web (Global PageRank) (Extended Data Fig.\ref{fig:s4}).
+We found a strong positive Pearson correlation of 0.48 between the structural position of an organisation in the IATI network and the centrality of its website in the World Wide Web (Global PageRank) (Extended Data Fig. 4).
 The solar system visualisation ranks the top 100 organisations by a composite centrality score with the inner ring representing the top 25 actors.
 To handle the scale of the graph we employed advanced approximation algorithms for neighbourhood functions\cite{boldi2011hyperanf}.
 This methodological approach aligns with previous efforts to map aid flows\cite{easterly2008does, lim2008structure, charles2022understanding} but extends the analysis to a global scale, allowing for the detection of critical transitions\cite{scheffer2012anticipating} and systemic risks\cite{helbing2013globally, hidalgo2009building}.

-\subsection{Data Availability}
+\section{Data Availability}

 The dataset analysed during the current study is publicly available in the International Aid Transparency Initiative (IATI) Registry.
-The raw XML data can be accessed at [Insert IATI URL].
-The processed network files and edge lists used for the topological analysis are available in the [Insert Name] repository at [Insert GitHub/Zenodo URL].
+The raw XML data can be accessed at IATI API \url{https://api.iatistandard.org/datastore}.
+The processed network files and edge lists used for the topological analysis are available in the IATI\_Global\_Aid repository at \url{https://github.com/leagueofscholars/IATI_Global_Aid.git}.